Stratadox/ImmutableCollection/README.md

 dedicated collection objects, on which you can call methods.

 Many frameworks provide some sort of collection class.
-They rarely provide immutability, though, and are usually implementing a bloated interface with all of the methods you might some day need.
+They rarely provide immutability, though, and are therefore not thread safe.
+Additionally, they are usually implementing a bloated interface with all of the methods you might some day need - but probably won't.

 Due to the many optional expansions which can be applied at will, this package enables powerful typesafe collections that can be fine-tunes for use in any